Lenni Benson

-Lenni B. Benson (born 1958) is an American legal scholar.
+Lenni B. Benson (born 1958) is an American legal scholar focusing on immigration law and its reform.

+Benson grew up in Arizona.
 After completing her undergraduate degree at Arizona State University in 1980, Benson enrolled at ASU Law, obtaining her Juris Doctor degree in 1983.
 She then worked for Bryan, Cave LLP.
 Benson began her teaching career in 1994, and holds a Distinguished Chaired Professorship in Immigration and Human Rights Law at New York Law School, where she founded the Safe Passage Project.